bobfoster/peggen/README.md

 * `$Outdent` matches the first non-whitespace character position in a line which returns indentation to a preceding value.

-The indentation calculation is done by the $WS rule.
-If the rule is not used,
-$Indent and $Outdent will never match.
+The indentation calculation is done by the `$WS` rule.
+If the rule is not used, `$Indent` and `$Outdent` will never match.

 For example, here is a grammar with a Python-like if statement:

     if    ::=  'if' condition ':' block elif* else? elif  ::=  'elif' condition ':' block
     else  ::=  'else' ':' block
-    block ::=  $Indent (!$Outdent stmt)*
+    block ::=  $Indent (!$Outdent stmt)+
     stmt  ::=  if | ...

 peggen maintains a stack of indentation positions.
-When $Indent matches, it pushes the current position onto the stack.
-When $Outdent matches, it pops the stack.
+When `$Indent` matches, it pushes the current position onto the stack.
+When `$Outdent` matches, it pops the stack.
 This allows indentation levels to be nested, as one would expect.

-Note that a ! match is a match, as far as $Outdent is concerned.
+Warning: Because the `$Indent` and `$Outdent` rules change the state they are reporting, they are consumed by lookahead.
+For example,

+    block ::=  $Indent (!$Outdent stmt)+ $Outdent

+is wrong!
+It will have the unfortunate effect of unwinding two levels of indentation or failing if there is only one.

 A limitation of the current implementation is that the tab ('\t') character is always counted as 8 spaces.
 Fortunately, most editors